KPeng9510/MASS/README.md

 ## Branches

-Master branch is currently set up for nuScenes dataset.
+Master branch is currently set up for SemanticKITTI dataset.
 Config file can be found in tools/cfgs/nuscenes_models/cbgs_pp_multihead.yaml, please follow the guidance of OpenPCDet to run the code.

+COde for Nuscenes dataset can be found in branch nuscenes_pillarseg.

-For SemanticKitti dataset, if you have get accessed to Kitti-odo and SemanticKitti dataset, please forward the access email from KITTI to pengkunyu1013@gmail.com, the download link for the dense and sparse top-view semantic segmentation label will be given. semantic_kitti_pillarseg is for SemanticKitti dataset while using the same config file as tools/cfgs/nuscenes_models/cbgs_pp_multihead.yaml to run.
+For SemanticKitti dataset, if you have get accessed to Kitti-odo and SemanticKitti dataset, please forward the access email from KITTI to pengkunyu1013@gmail.com, the download link for the dense and sparse top-view semantic segmentation label will be given.

+The label is stored in binary file wuth data type float32 and should be reshaped as (500,1000) to match our code.

+semantic_kitti_pillarseg is for SemanticKitti dataset while using the same config file as tools/cfgs/nuscenes_models/cbgs_pp_multihead.yaml to run.
 ## Installation